quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part37_Chapter_24_Task.md

 Background context explaining that both JSQ and M/G/k are dynamic policies, but M/G/k holds off on assigning jobs as long as possible.
 Under JSQ, unutilized servers can occur when all queues have similar job sizes.
 :p How does M/G/k compare to JSQ in terms of handling high job size variability?
 ??x
 M/G/k outperforms JSQ by an order of magnitude with respect to mean response time under high job size variability.
-This is because M/G/k holds off on assigning jobs as long as possible, ensuring no server remains unutilized when there are at least \(k\) jobs.
+This is because M/G/k holds off on assigning jobs as long as possible, ensuring no server remains unutilized when there are at least $k$ jobs.
 ```java
 // Pseudocode for M/G/k policy
 public class MGKPolicy {